Skip to main content

 George P. Biniaris, Founder and Managing Broker

-The figures below are George's own compiled market data, the Greek Charter Index 2026.
+The figures below are George's own compiled market data, the Greek Charter Index.
 All prices are net base charter fee per week in EUR, excluding VAT and APA. “(est.)” marks extrapolated figures.

-Indicative weekly net base charter fee by yacht type and region (EUR, excluding VAT and APA), 2026 peak season.
+Weekly net base charter fee by yacht type and size (EUR, per yacht, excluding VAT and APA), from the current rate cards of the fifty-eight fully crewed yachts we represent.
+Autumn 2026, carrying into the 2027 season.

-On top of the base rate come two things, both transparent: 13% VAT for the standard weekly crewed charter (the 2026 VAT rules explained, short or bareboat arrangements are 24%), and the APA of 25 to 40% covering fuel, provisioning and berthing.
+On top of the base rate come two things, both transparent: VAT at the yacht's certified rate, in practice 5.2% to 12% for most weekly crewed charters, statutory cap 13% (the 2026 VAT rules explained, short or bareboat arrangements start from 24%), and the APA of 20 to 40% by yacht type, covering fuel, provisioning and berthing.
 What is included, in full.

 The per-person arithmetic is friendlier than the headline numbers suggest.
 A crewed sailing catamaran for up to 12 guests at EUR 20,000 to 40,000 in Cyclades peak season works out to roughly EUR 1,700 to 3,300 per person for the week, before VAT and APA.
 In the Ionian, at EUR 15,000 to 30,000 for the same 12 guests, roughly EUR 1,250 to 2,500.
 For motor yachts and superyachts the math depends on the vessel; George quotes it per person, in writing, before you commit.